gpstar81/GPStar-proton-pack/OPERATION.md

 - When in manual venting mode, the Slo-Blo LED and the Orange LED on the front of the wand body will blink to indicate that you are in the manual venting mode.
 Press Intensify on the wand to manually vent your Proton Pack.
 (All the toggle and safety switches on the wand must be activated).

-**Alternate Firing Modes: Cross The Streams (CTS) / Cross The Streams Mix (CTS Mix)**
+**Alternate System Firing Modes: Cross The Streams (CTS) / Cross The Streams Mix (CTS Mix)**

-- The Barrel Wing Button at the end of the wand acts as a alternate fire mode button.
+- The Barrel Wing Button at the end of the wand acts as a alternate firing button.
 When Cross The Streams is enabled, Video Game Modes are disabled and you will only have the Proton Stream.
-- The overheat features can only be triggered when holding the alternate fire mode button (Barrel Wing Button) when Cross The Streams mode is enabled.
+- The overheat features can only be triggered when holding the alternate firing button (Barrel Wing Button) when Cross The Streams mode is enabled.
 - Pressing both the Intensify and Barrel Wing Button at the same time enables the "Cross the Streams" (CTS) audio and visual effects.
 Releasing one of the 2 firing buttons will continue these effects.
 	- With Cross The Streams Mix, you need to hold both the Intensify and Barrel Wing Button at the same time.
 Releasing the Barrel Wing Button will end crossing the streams but continue firing a regular proton stream, and releasing Intensify will end firing completely.